tecoholic/docs-oxd/sources/index.md

 # Design

 The disign goal for oxD is simplicity and with that goal the use of (python/php) libraries by the website is kept simple.

+[TOC]